maximepeter/website-alice/README.md

 - Mettre du css sur les bullet points
 - Photo update : Mettre àa jour toutes les photos du Queyras et de l'Argentine
   - Argentine : To check
+- Make the hovering effect on the table of contents fit only the text size